davidsondefaria/desafio-hubla/processDescription.md

 feature.
 So now, auth service only has methods related to password hash and jwt, which I will use later in a middleware.
 And for now, I will implement login using just a plain email and password to make it simple.

+I finished to implement login so I can return a valid JWT, store in the Frontend (browser), and use it to check authorization via middlewares.
+Also, I realized that I don't need a logout endpoint.
+And decided to start the Transaction Page before finish the middleware, since maybe I will have to refactor some code.

+## Log 4: Transaction Page

+In order to make it simple, I will only create a page with a table, an insert button and a header, and maintain the style really simple, but not _ugly_.